 This feature lets call center network administrators enable a proactive mute when calls come in so that when they come in, callers cannot hear the agents until the agents unmute by pressing the Mute button.
 The feature can protect call centers from agent conduct that might be offensive to callers.
 Agents may for example pass an offensive remark to one another about a caller whose call is coming in, without realizing the caller can hear.

-To enable proactive mute using configuration file:
+- To enable proactive mute using configuration file: - Use the table below as reference.

 Table A-10: Enabling Proactive Mute